ethan-egerton/BSc-Dissertation-Artefact/README.md

 Windows Parameter type only currently contains "Volume" which controls allows the control over the default Windows audio device output volume.
 Primarily used for knobs and dials, this controls volume based on the velocity of the MIDI signal.

-Once a translation is set up, when the application detects the desired MIDI signal, it will activate.
+Once a translation is set up, it will activate when the application detects the desired MIDI signal.

 ## Installation

-Currently, to install this application for use, simply download the .zip folder from the "Releases" section of this Github page.
-Unzip the folder and run the "MidiMeld.exe" file.
+Currently, to install this application, download the .zip folder from the "Releases" section of this GitHub page, unzip the folder, and run the "MidiMeld.exe" file.

 This application <b>only runs on Windows</b>.
 Whilst this application was developed and tested on Windows 11, it should work from Windows 7+.